 If a child develops any symptoms after 8 hours, the parent or caregiver should contact a doctor.

 If a person seems to lack oxygen or may have drowned, anyone trained should immediately begin CPR and get someone else to call for emergency help.

-Once the person arrives at the emergency room, they will often undergo medical tests to determine how well they are breathing.
+Once the person arrives at the emergency room, they will often undergo medical tests to examine their ability to breathe.
 Doctors will also check their vital signs, such as their heart rate, body temperature, and oxygen levels.

-If the vital signs are all normal, healthcare professionals will usually monitor the person for around 4–6 hours, then allow them to leave the emergency department.
-If not, they will admit the person to the hospital for longer-term monitoring and care.
+If the healthcare professionals determine vital signs are in safe ranges, they will usually monitor the person for between 4–6 hours.
+Depending on whether the person’s condition improves, doctors will discharge them or admit them to the hospital for longer-term monitoring and care.

 There are ways to help prevent drowning.
 Most involve practicing water safety around children, according to the

 Some key tips include:

 - supervise children closely in or near any amount of water